frankaemika/docs/source/libfranka.rst

   .. hint::

-      If you wish to have contacts with the environment you will have to set the collision threshold to higher values.
-Otherwise once you grasp an object or push against a surface, you will get an error.
-Also, very fast or abrupt motions could trigger a reflex; the external torques and forces are only estimated values that might get unnacurate during high acceleration phases.
-You can monitor their values observing  :math:`\hat{\tau}_{ext}` and :math:`{}^O\hat{F}_{ext}` in the robot state.
+      If you wish the robot to have contacts with the environment you must set the collision thresholds to higher values.
+Otherwise, once you grasp an object or push against a surface, a reflex will be triggered.
+Also, very fast or abrupt motions could trigger a reflex; the external torques and forces are only *estimated* values that could get innacurate, especially during
+      high acceleration phases.
+You can monitor their values observing :math:`\hat{\tau}_{ext}` and :math:`{}^O\hat{F}_{ext}`
+      in the robot state.

 * **Self-collision avoidance**.
 If the robot reaches a configuration which is close to a self-collision, it will trigger a ``self_collision_avoidance_violation`` error.